browserengineering/book/book/scheduling.md

-inform it of events, it'll place tasks on the main thread's `TaskRunner`.[^why-no-browser-taskrunner] The main thread will need to communicate with the browser thread to request animation frames and to send it a display list to raster and draw, and the main thread will do that via two methods on `browser`: `set_needs_animation_frame` to request an animation frame and `commit` to send it a display list.
+inform it of events, it'll place tasks on the main thread's `TaskRunner`.[^why-no-browser-taskrunner] The main thread will need to communicate with the browser thread to request animation frames and to send it a display list to raster-and-draw, and the main thread will do that via two methods on `browser`: `set_needs_animation_frame` to request an animation frame and `commit` to send it a display list.